Noblex1991/DocumentParserV4/README.md

 ToDo:
-  Forget about PDFs and read everything from DB
+  Forget about PDFs and read everything from DB as soon as I will be allowed